 Symptoms include pain and tenderness at the ischial tuberosity just under the buttocks.
 The patient may experience a gradual onset of pain following a sprinting session.
 Pain is likely to be felt when stretching the hamstring muscles.

 Reduce inflammation through rest, ice or cold therapy.
-Once pain and inflammation has gone develop a stretching and strengthening program.
-For chronic hamstring tendon injuries there is likely to be muscle tightness and weakness which can be treated through massage, stretching and strengthening.
+Once pain and inflammation have gone develop a stretching and strengthening program.
+For chronic hamstring tendon injuries, there is likely to be muscle tightness and weakness which can be treated through massage, stretching and strengthening.

 Occasionally fibrous adhesion's may develop on the tendon in chronic cases.
 These fibrous adhesions can irritate the sciatic nerve as it passes above the Ischial tuberosity and then down past the biceps femoris muscle.
 These adhesions may not respond to deep friction massage and stretching.
 This condition is known as hamstring syndrome and may require surgery.